armintoepfer/minimap2-meson/README.md

 # minimap2 meson
 How to use minimap2 in your meson project?
-Use one of the following wrapdb entries and this meson dependency:
+Add this dependency to your meson project:

     my_minimap2_dep = dependency('minimap2', fallback : ['minimap2', 'mm2_dep'])

+Copy of the following wrapdb entries into your `subprojects/minimap2.wrap`

 ## Version 2.5